-Not AF even if minor’s age in ROC,1See discussion in Sanchez-Avalos v.
+Not AF as sexual abuse of a minor even if minor’s age is in ROC,1See discussion in Sanchez-Avalos v.
 Holder, 693 F.3d 1011 (9th Cir.
 2012) and see § N.10 Sex Offenses. but as always, the best practice is to keep minor age out if possible.

 Crime Involving Moral Turpitude (CIMT)

 Yes CIMT.
 But see Advice for certain older convictions.

 To avoid CIMT, see disturbing the peace, trespassing, loitering, public nuisance.

 To ensure not wrongly charged as child abuse, keep minor V’s age out of ROC.
 See 243(a).

 Advice and Comments

 AF: Good alternative to charges that are sexual abuse of a minor AF such as 288(a), or deportable crime of child abuse.